bowman-lab/PopShift/README.md

 25 directories, 75 files
 ```
-the commandline i used to create this was:
+The command line I used to create this was:

 ```
 frame_picker=path/to/popshift/pick_align_frames.py